robertmuth/Cwerg/Docs/opcodes.md

 * The type of operands must agree for most instructions
 * The modified register, if any, is always the first operand.
 * Target architectures may not support all width and types
-* New types, e.g. for vector operations, may be added in the future.
+* New types, e.g. for vector and SIMD operations, may be added in the future.

 ### Addressing Modes